My recovery journey

 Example of a high risk situations worksheet

 Notice in the example that the first step is to identify a high risk situation and see how it scores on the likelihood of leading to drinking or taking drugs.
 The next step is to brainstorm possible alternative responses to the situation - only take up ideas that have a good chance of working and see if the risk is now scored lower.
-You might rehearse the plan a few times to build confidence in it being implemented and working.
-Check again later how well it worked in the real wor
+You might rehearse the plan a few times to build confidence in it being done and working.
+Check again later how well it actually worked.

 High risk situations are usually accompanied by a strong craving to drink or take drugs.
 Here are 10 coping strategies for craving...